Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Results

-The two sets of sorted data can now be analyzed individually.
-Summing over each set separately results in two time-dependent intensities, which reflect the nuclear dynamics in the two respective dynamics classes, and form the main results of the data-driven analysis.
-They are shown as solid lines in Fig.~\ref{fig:spectra-datadriven}.
-The two time-dependent intensities clearly differ at certain times, e.g., around 5\,ns and 50\,ns as well as from 70\,ns to 90\,ns, indicating that the clustering algorithm indeed identified different types of dynamics.
-In order to verify the data-driven analysis approach, we finally unblind the information on the experimental settings for each of the shots, which we have due to the specific design of the underlying experiment, but which was not used during the data-driven analysis.
+{\bf Verification of the single-shot sorting.} In order to verify the data-driven analysis approach, we finally unblind the information on the experimental settings for each of the shots, which we have due to the specific design of the underlying experiment, but which was not used during the data-driven analysis.
 The resulting ``true'' reference time-domain data for the two different dynamics classes are shown as dashed lines in Fig.~\ref{fig:spectra-datadriven}.
 We find that the results of the data-driven analysis indeed follow the reference measurements closely.
 In particular, the regions with characteristic higher deviations between the two dynamics classes are well-reproduced in both cases.
-Interestingly, theregions around 50ns, or after 70ns, are well-recovered even though they are far outside the analysis ROI from 3ns to 7ns used to generated the original models.
-Note that deviations at initial times up to 4\,ns are likely due to saturation effects (see Appendix~\ref{raw}).
+Interestingly, the regions around 50ns, or after 70ns, are well-recovered even though they are far outside the analysis ROI from 3ns to 10ns used to generate the original models.
+We attribute deviations at initial times up to 4\,ns to a preferred assignment of shots with lowest signal content to class 1, due to its lower integrated intensity in the ROI.
+This results in an over- (under-)compensation of saturation effects in class 1 (2) at early times, see Appendix~\ref{raw}.